infinitescroll/streams-cli-exploratory/README.md

 In the stream-metadata, we can provide different types of streams.
 To start, we could mark all as "public" and thus, consumer applications automatically get access to the data inside those streams (i.e., no one needs to give permission).

 Later, streams can have more granular privacy types, and the consumer apps would need to request permission to these streams to be able to view/use the data.
 Those streams can also get created in an electron app on the users own machine.
 So they can have full control over the thread and database and who is getting invited to it.

+### Open questions:
+- [ ] Where is the best place to store access tokens?
+Do apps need these access tokens?
+How can users share their archived data and resources without sharing access tokens?
+One thing to think about here is that if we put the accesss tokens in the stream-owner thread, then all streams essentially share the same access token.
+Putting the access token at the stream level itself enables more granular privacy and permission management, but it creates a more complex streams-creation expreience (you have to create a new access token for each stream or grab it from another stream that already has it).
+It also makes it harder to share user data with a consumer app, without sharing the access tokens.
+- [ ] Authentication for streams-cli/api (related to the first Q)
+- [ ] General permissions for streams-cli/api (related to the first Q)
+- [ ] Is it safe to create a DB and a collection that already exist?
+Can we ignore those "____ already exists" errors?
+- [ ] Security with powergate and partitioning a single node's wallet to use many wallets (1 per stream)
+- [ ] Handling edits / removal of data, do we fork a thread?

 ### What's implemented in this exploratory repo
 The bullet points might be implemented in code in a different order: